IanTyf/Games/SummerProject/README.md

-This is my project for Summer 2019.
+This is my personal project for Summer 2019.

 Unfortunately, after working on it every day for about 2 months, I realized how big of a project I've created, and I had to leave it aside for a while.
 I love the concept and the design and because of that, I chose not to